hangrybear666/05-devops-bootcamp__cloud_hosting/README.md

 This repo contains simple Bash Script files to establish an ssh connection to a cloud hosted linux virtual machine.
 After having established connection, some programs such as node are installed, a deployment package is copied via scp and then run on the remote machine.

+Two processes can be run in parallel:
+- A Java Tomcat Server with a React Frontend on Port 7071
+- A NodeJS Server serving static html on Port 3000

 ## Setup

 1. Pull SCM